 Math is that subject that seems to give people nightmares.
 It’s either loved or loved to be hated worldwide.
 But why is that the case?
 I think it’s because of the approach to math – if you have the tools to do something, even if it’s not your favorite, you can do it.
 But if you don’t have the basic skills required to do that same task, it becomes daunting, intimidating.

-After reading comments from so many wonderful, helpful parents, we decided Life of Fred was the way to go.
+After reading comments from so many wonderful, helpful parents, we decided Life of Fred was worth taking the financial leap.
 So I found a special on Edgewood, Farming, Goldfish and Honey.
 It’s what we could afford, and I started somewhere before where I thought the boys were.
 Yes, we ignored the author’s advice in starting at Apples, but it simply wasn’t financially feasible at the time.
 I do recommend starting with Apples if you can afford it, the author recommends it because it covers a multitude of concepts they’re expected to understand in the later books.
 There have been a couple of things I’ve had to explain because they were covered earlier, and the boys did not understand them, but overall, I’m happy with our decision.

 In every book, concepts are introduced and reinforced.
 That said, extra practice is the only way to true mastery, and instead of the dreaded worksheets, we have notebooks for math.
 I use copy work for basic facts, and in this same notebook I either write problems to solve, or have them do it.
 There are people who say that Life of Fred is not complete, and they just use it as a supplement – these books don’t give you a bunch of worksheets and drills to do.
 The books give you the structure, and what to work on for that chapter, you need to take steps to give the kids the practice they need to master the concepts in the way that your child does the best.

 We adore the story book style of these, and there are moral questions and issues relating to the story.
 It’s a fantastic way to integrate real life into your homeschool math and we have not regretted it for a moment.
 The kids both love math, and ask for Life of Fred daily, even though it’s now our summer.
 If you’re looking for a non-intimidating, non-boring, interesting math curriculum – this is one you should check out.
-The books are hard-bound text books that can be used year after year with child after child. when you’re ready to sell them, they retain their value and you’ll get much of your original investment back.